2 hurt in rollover crash on SR-94

-SAN DIEGO – Two people are in the hospital Saturday after an early morning rollover crash on State Route 94.
+SAN DIEGO – Two people are in the hospital Saturday after an early morning rollover crash on State Route 94, authorities said.

 The accident happened just before 2 a.m. on Eastbound SR-94, west of I-15.
 According to CHP officers, two cars were speeding and one of the drivers lost control.